 Australian South Sea Islanders are a distinct cultural group who are the descendents of predominantly Melanesian people brought to Queensland between 1863 and 1904 from the Pacific Islands.

-Queensland State Archives successfully nominated 67 items relating to Australian South Sea Islanders for inscription on the UNESCO Australian Memory of the World Register, in 2013, and the UNESCO Memory of the World Regional Register for Asia/Pacific, in 2014.
-The nominations focused on the public records created by the Inspectors of Pacific Islanders and Immigration agencies plus the Health Officer’s report for the first voyage that brought South Sea Islanders to Queensland in 1863.
+Queensland State Archives successfully nominated 67 items relating to Australian South Sea Islanders for inscription on the UNESCO Australian Memory of the World Register.
+The nomination focused on the public records created by the Inspectors of Pacific Islanders and Immigration agencies plus the Health Officer’s report for the first voyage that brought South Sea Islanders to Queensland in 1863.
 View the list of nominated records (100KB) that includes links to digital images of the records.

 This guide lists Queensland State Archives records relating to Australian South Sea Islander people.
 The records cover the areas of immigration or recruitment, employment, repatriation, exemptions, education and settlement of the Australian South Sea Islander people in Queensland.
 The guide also outlines relevant Legislation.